man defines value proposition

 1. Be specific

 Here’s where you should address the specific benefits your customers will get.
-Focus more on being concise and clear than being creative with catchphrases.
-Remember your value proposition is not o be confused with your slogan.
+Most often, your headline should reference this benefit.
 Keep it brief.
 Aim for two to three sentences max.
+Focus more on being concise and clear than being creative with catchphrases.
+Remember, your headline should not be your slogan.
+Vague headlines tell your customers… what?

 2. Identify the pain point you’re solving.

 Use the customer experience to really understand your value.
-Ask for feedback.
-While it may not be a ground-breaking idea, if you analyze your data and ask the right questions, the feedback you get is invaluable.
-Use cohort analysis to narrow down your best customers and get their opinion.
+Start with your ideal customer profile.
+Then ask for feedback.
+While it may not be a ground-breaking idea, if you analyze your customer success KPIs and ask the right questions, the feedback you get is invaluable.
+Use cohort analysis to narrow down those best customers and get their opinion.

 Cohort Analysis looks at groups of customers over time.
 It’s behavioral analysis to examine slices of customers individually and the metrics related to them- customer churn, lifetime value, CAC, and revenue for example.